 A quarterly report on implementation of supply chain management was tabled to Council within 30 days after the end of each quarter for 2019/2020 financial year.
-The municipality's Supply Chain Management Policy was approved and adopted by council on 05 December 2011.
 Regulation 3(1) a, requires that the Accounting Officer review the SCM Policy at least once annually to ensure that it is aligned with the new legislative requirements.
 The policy was reviewed and adopted by council on 26 June 2019.